-The nice, and quite natural, characterization of ramp and almost ramp schemes in Section \ref{sec:ramp} hints that our definition of ramp schemes is ``the'' correct one.
-As remarked earlier, no universally accepted definition exists for ramp schemes.
+The nice, and surprisingly natural, characterization of ramp and weakly ramp schemes in Section \ref{sec:ramp} hints that our definition is ``the'' right one.
+As remarked earlier, no universally accepted definition exists for weakly perfect, or ramp schemes.
 One flavor of definition uses entropies.
-If $A$ is qualified, then the conditional entropy of the secret, given the shares of $A$, is zero, if the shares of $B$ are independent of the secret, then the conditional entropy equals the entropy of the secret.
-A scheme is {\em ramp}, if for unqualified subsets, this conditional entropy is never zero.
+If $A$ is qualified, then the conditional entropy of the secret, given the shares of $A$, is zero.
+If the shares of $B$ are independent of the secret, then the conditional entropy equals the entropy of the secret.
+A scheme is \emph{ramp}, if for unqualified subsets, this conditional entropy is never zero.
 While this definition is widely applied in getting lower bounds on the size of the shares in ramp schemes, it does not fit our definition.
-The correct translation would be requiring the {\em min-entropy} to be positive: the classical scheme $\mathcal S$ is {\em ramp} if for each value the secret can take with positive probability, the conditional probability of the same value for secret, given the value of the shares, is still positive.
-In other words: in a ramp scheme unqualified subsets cannot exclude any possible secret value (while the a posterior probability that the secret takes that value might be much smaller than the a priori probability).
+The correct translation would be requiring the \emph{min-entropy} to be positive: a classical scheme $\mathcal S$ is \emph{ramp} if for each value the secret can take with positive probability, the conditional probability of the same value for secret, given the value of the shares, is still positive.
+In other words: in a ramp scheme unqualified subsets cannot exclude any possible secret value (while the posterior probability that the secret takes that value might be much smaller than the a priori probability).

-There are interesting probabilistic schemes in \cite{dibert-csirmaz:examples} which are weaker than the almost ramp schemes defined in Definition \ref{def:scheme-type}.
-In those schemes unqualified subsets can exclude large subsets of the secret space, while still remains some uncertainty.
-A typical example is when participant $i\in\mathbb N^+$ has a uniform random real number from $[0,2^{-i}]$ as a share, and the secret is the sum of all shares.
+There are other interesting probabilistic schemes in \cite{dibert-csirmaz:examples} which have weaker security guarantees than weakly ramp schemes.
+In those schemes unqualified subsets can exclude large subsets of the secret space, while still some uncertainty remains.
+A typical example is where participant $i\in\mathbb N^+$ has a uniform random real number from $[0,2^{-i}]$ as a share, and the secret is the sum of all shares.
 If participant $i$ is missing, the rest can determine the secret up to an interval of length $2^{-i}$, and within that interval the secret is uniformly distributed.
-Is there any structure which can be realized by such a scheme, but not by a ramp scheme?
-How can these type of schemes be captured by a definition similar to that of ramp schemes?
+Is there any structure which can be realized by such a scheme, but not by any ramp scheme?
+How can these scheme types be captured by a definition similar to those in Definition \ref{def:scheme-type}?